-This is a question I get all the time and have never known the right response.
+This is a question we get all the time both from our agency clients and AdYeet customers and we have never known what the right response is in each case without further inquiries.
 The problem is that every company is different by size, marketing budget and various other things.

 So, by now you probably understand that there is not one correct answer.

 Also, make sure you have a strategy in place that will lead to making more money with help of post boosts.
 Likes are nice, but they won’t pay any bills.

 Q1: Who are you boosting your facebook posts to?

 This is important since the size of your audience will impact your budget the most.
 We suggest you calculate it like this – every 1000 people you want to reach will cost you approximately 2€ or dollars.

 NB!
 This varies a lot in different countries and even in the same country will differ in various audiences.